Considering a Move to the Seattle-Tacoma–Bellevue Metro? Here’s What You Should Know (2025)

 The Vibe of the Seattle-Tacoma-Bellevue Metro

 Welcome to the Pacific Northwest’s economic and cultural powerhouse, where snow-capped mountains, deep blue waters, and evergreen forests frame a region powered by tech giants, aerospace, coffee, and creativity.
-The Seattle-Tacoma Bellevue Metro spans King, Pierce, and Snohomish counties, with over 4 million people living in a mix of dense cities, charming suburbs, and nature-kissed communities.
+The Seattle-Tacoma Bellevue Metro spans King, Pierce, and Snohomish counties, with over 4 million people living a dense city or choosing among the charming suburbs.

-You’ll find high salaries and big career opportunities, but also high housing prices, gray skies, and some of the country's fiercest debates about livability, affordability, and growth.
-It’s a metro for people who love the outdoors, embrace progressive values, and can handle a little drizzle with their opportunity.
+You’ll find high salaries and big career opportunities, but also high housing prices and gray skies.
+It’s a metro for people who love the outdoors and can handle a little drizzle with their opportunity.

 Economy & Cultural Landscape

 Seattle is a global tech and innovation center, home to Amazon, Microsoft (in nearby Redmond), Boeing, and a dense startup scene.
-Tacoma and Everett are revitalizing former industrial centers, now full of creatives, young families, and remote workers.
+Tacoma and Everett are revitalizing former industrial centers, now full of creatives and young families.
 Washington has no state income tax, but makes up for it with high sales and property taxes.
-The region is deeply influenced by indigenous, Asian, and Scandinavian roots, and culturally leans progressive, outdoorsy, and hyper-local.
+The region is deeply influenced by indigenous, Asian, and Scandinavian roots, and culturally leans progressive and outdoorsy.
 Music, coffee, craft beer, and indie culture still pulse strongly throughout the metro.

 How the Seattle-Tacoma-Bellevue Metro Is Structured

-The metro is shaped by water, mountains, and traffic.
+Water, mountains, and traffic shape the metro.
 The main subregions are:

 Seattle Proper